1. WHAT IS THE GUIDE ABOUT?

 2. HOW MANY PEOPLE ARE PLAYING STAR WARS DESTINY?

-Although there are no exact data to be found on the number of people actively playing Star Wars Destiny, be aware that Destiny is not nearly as popular and as widespread as Magic the Gathering, Pokémon and Yu-Gi-Oh.
+Although there are no exact data to be found on the number of people actively playing Star Wars Destiny, be aware that Destiny is not nearly as popular or as widespread as Magic the Gathering, Pokémon and Yu-Gi-Oh.
 The big three, the aforementioned CCG's, are played everywhere and you can walk into almost any gaming store in the world and find a fairly large group of people playing those games.
-Magic has 20 million players worldwide!!!
+Magic has more than 20 million players worldwide!!!
 Comparatively Destiny might have some 20.000.

 You might not even have a proper play group in you local area, and although the game is incredibly good, it is still a niche game compared to the established giants.
 There are definite advantages and disadvantages to this.
 One advantage is that you'll have a great deal of influence on the development of you local scene, while a disadvantage is that you'll experience gaming nights with very few people showing up, and that can be dissuasive, to say the least, for putting a lot of hard work into community building.